redhat-cip/dci-openstack-agent/roles/collect-logs/README.rst

        - collect-logs

 ** Note:
-  The tasks that collect data from the nodes is executed with ignore_errors.
+  The tasks that collect data from the nodes are executed with ignore_errors.
   For `example:  <https://opendev.org/openstack/ansible-role-collect-logs/src/branch/master/tasks/collect/system.yml#L3>`__

 Templated Bash to rST Conversion Notes